High-precision and low-depth quantum algorithm design for eigenstate problems

 The depth can be reduced to $\mc O (n)$ provided $[n/2]$ ancillary qubits.
 The result is summarised in \autoref{prop:control_V_NN}.

-\begin{proposition} When restricted to linear nearest-neighbour qubit connectivity, a controlled exponentiation Ctrl-$e^{i \theta {H}}$ with electronic problems' Hamiltonian ${H}$ in \autoref{eq:molecular_hamil_main} and an angle $\theta$ can be realised in depth $\mathcal{O}(n)$ with $[n/2]$ ancillary qubits.
+\begin{proposition} When restricted to linear nearest-neighbour qubit connectivity, a controlled exponentiation Ctrl-$e^{i \theta {H}}$ with molecular Hamiltonian ${H}$ in \autoref{eq:molecular_hamil_main} can be implemented in depth $\mathcal{O}(n)$ using $[n/2]$ ancillary qubits.
 The circuit implementation is illustrated in \autoref{fig:control_V_NN}.
 When restricted to only one ancillary qubit, the circuit depth is $\Omega(n^2)$. \end{proposition}

-A graphic proof is shown in \autoref{fig:control_V_NN}. \autoref{fig:control_V_NN}(a,b) shows the overall structure of the circuit with $\mc O(n)$ depth. \autoref{fig:control_V_NN}(a) shows how to copy the information of $A_1$ to the rest of ancilla and finally give it back to $A_1$.
-By using the circuit illustrated in \autoref{fig:control_V_NN}(c) for 1D architecture and \autoref{fig:control_V_NN}(d) for 2D architecture, the controlled-$H$ can be realised with only NN operations.
+A graphic proof is shown in \autoref{fig:control_V_NN}.
+Specifically, \autoref{fig:control_V_NN}(a,b) shows the overall structure of the circuit with $\mc O(n)$ depth. \autoref{fig:control_V_NN}(a) shows how to copy the classical information of $A_1$ to the rest of ancilla and finally give it back to $A_1$.
+By using the circuit (example) illustrated in \autoref{fig:control_V_NN}(c) for 1D architecture and \autoref{fig:control_V_NN}(d) for 2D architecture, the controlled-$H$ can be realised with only NN operations.